Seed format

 In Phink, a seed is structured to guide the fuzzing process effectively.
-The seed is composed of:
+The seed is composed of these 4 parts:

 If your configuration allows more than one message per input, Phink uses the delimiter "********" to separate multiple messages within a single input.
-This allows for comprehensive testing across multiple scenarios from a single seed.
+This enables comprehensive testing across multiple scenarios from a single seed.

 Example